aionnetwork/aion-docs/community/tool-list.md

 ## Node Services

-The following platform allow you to connect to pre-existing nodes without the need for you to sync to the next work manually.
+The following platform allows you to connect to pre-existing nodes without the need for you to sync to the next work manually.

 ### [Azure Node Service](https://azuremarketplace.microsoft.com/en-in/marketplace/apps/nuco-networks.aionnode?tab=Overview)